lasercata/Dotfiles/config/ranger/README.md

 The configuration folder is located at `~/.config/ranger/`.

 ## Files
-- The file `rc.conf` contain the commands for ranger.
+- The file `rc.conf` contains the commands for ranger.
 I added image preview and removed the mouse.

 - The file `rifle.conf` defines the programs used to open files.